khucnam/5mC_Pred/README.md

-This is the public site for the paper under submission named: "An extensive examination of discovering 5-Methylcytosine Sites in Genome-Wide DNA Promoters using machine learning based approaches"
+This is the public site for the paper under submission named: "An extensive examination of discovering 5-Methylcytosine Sites in Genome-Wide DNA Promoters using machine learning based approaches" which has been accepted for presentation at the 19th Asia Pacific Bioinformatics Conference as a research article.

 In this repo, we provide users with a standalone application for predicting 5mC sites in DNA Genome-wide promoters.

 In order to use our tool, first, please pay attention to the library requirements specified below:

 	* LIBRARY REQUIREMENTS
-		We will need to install some basic packages to run the programs as followed: git version 2.15.1.windows.2
+		We will need to install some basic packages to run the programs as followed:
+			+ git version 2.15.1.windows.2

-			python 3.6.5
+			+ python 3.6.5

-			numpy 1.14.3
+			+ numpy 1.14.3

-			pandas 0.23.0
+			+ pandas 0.23.0

-			sklearn 0.20.2
+			+ sklearn 0.20.2

-Then, in order to use the prediction tool, please:
+Then, in order to execute the prediction, please:

 	1. Download the application by going to https://pypi.org/project/yang-5mc_pred/, and click in "Download files" in the Navigation menu